lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 This fixture hides a lot of automation, so it might be considered a bit "magic" at a first glance.
 When you install the `pytest-flask` extension the fixture is available automatically, so you don't need to import it.
 Moreover, it tries to access another fixture named `app` that you have to define.
 This is thus the first thing to do.

 Fixtures can be defined directly in your tests file, but if we want a fixture to be globally available the best place to define it is the file `conftest.py` which is automatically loaded by pytest.
 As you can see there is a great deal of automation, and if you are not aware of it you might be surprised by the results, or frustrated by the errors.
-To be honest, this second case is the TODO most likely.

 Lets create the file `tests/conftest.py`

-{line-numbers: false}
 ``` python
 import pytest